metral/corekube/README.md

 As you may have noticed in the "Cluster Discovery" figure above, there is an additional CoreOS server in addendum to the Kubernetes machines: the Overlord.

 The Overlord is a custom [Go](http://golang.org/) package that operates in a Docker container.

-After it's etcd service discovers the rest of the cluster via the private discovery service, it is tasked with the following responsibilities:
+After it joins the private discovery service, it is tasked with the following responsibilities in a daemon-like mode:

-* Using the local etcd API, wait for all expected machines in the cluster to show up in etcd & collect their relevant data
+* Using the local etcd client API, watch for machines in the cluster to join the private discovery service & collect their relevant information & metadata
-* Using the local etcd API, wait for all expected machines in the cluster to have their fleet metadata be available & collect it
 * Create systemd unit files for the Kubernetes master & minion machines from pre-existing templates
-    * These templates are populated with relevant information collected locally, such as the dependent machines & criteria a Kubernetes node needs to operate
+    * These templates are populated with relevant information collected locally
-* Using the local fleet API, start the batch of templates that deal with downloading the Kubernetes master & minion binaries to the respective CoreOS host
+* Using the local fleet client API, start the batch of templates that deal with downloading the Kubernetes master/minion binaries to the respective CoreOS host
-* Using the local fleet API, start the batch of templates that deal with instantiating & running the Kubernetes master & minion binaries on the respective CoreOS host
+* Using the local fleet client API, start the batch of templates that deal with instantiating & running the Kubernetes master/minion binaries on the respective CoreOS host
+* In the etcd datastore, mark the machine as being deployed.
+This aids with not redeploying a stack onto an already operational machine as it constantly watches for machines joining the private discovery node (new & old), as well as makes the Overlord partially tolerant.
+Specifically, if the Overlord were to crash/exit and assuming the private discovery service remains available, upon reinstation of the Overlord container, it will have a state of the machines already and use that to make deployment decisions.

-The Overlord's tasks are best described in the following figure:
+The Overlord's tasks are best described in the following figure with a daemon-like looping manner:

 <p align="center"><img src="images/flow.png"></p>